Maps

 River Ferry

-From Thailand to Siem Reap
+Thailand to/from Siem Reap

 You will likely be confronted by a couple of annoyances at the border.
 Touts and drivers on the Thai side of the border will tell you that you should or even must get a Cambodian visa from a ‘local consulate’ on your way to the border crossing.
 DO NOT USE THEIR SERVICES.
 DO NOT GET YOUR VISA AT THE ‘LOCAL CONSULATE.’
-It is not a consulate.
 The visa is valid but is wildly overpriced.
-Do not get your Cambodian visa until you have stamped out of Thailand, crossed the border into Cambodia and arrived at Cambodian immigration.
+Do not get your Cambodian visa until you have stamped out of Thailand, crossed the border into Cambodia and arrived at Cambodian “Visa-on-Arrival” station.
 Also, the touts will tell you that you need to exchange foreign currency for Cambodian riel.
 THERE IS NO REQUIREMENT TO CHANGE MONEY AT THE BORDER.
 It is a scam to get you to change money at a rip-off exchange rate.
 DO NOT change money at the border.

 Aranyaprathet, Thailand / Poipet, Cambodia Border Crossing: The Route from Bangkok to Siem Reap